Suraj520/electrical-electronics101/README.md

-# electrical-electronics101
+# About

-Dumping all my childhood passion of electronics into this central repo.
-It can be DIY Projects of the past, Concepts gathered during B.Tech or the ones that I got to learn in K-12.
+- Dumping all my childhood passion of electrical & electronics into this central repo.
+- It can be DIY Projects of the past, concepts gathered during B.Tech or the ones that I got to learn in K-12 or via self exploration